arcdocs/arcdocs.github.io/book/software/applications/dl_poly.md

 mpirun -np $NSLOTS DLPOLY.Z
 ```

 This requests 48 hours of runtime on 16 processes spread over Infiniband.
-It
+Saved
-can be submitted to the queue with the command:
+as dlpoly.sh this can be submitted to the queue with the command:

 ```bash
 $ qsub dlpoly.sh